wp-plugins/wysiwyg-widgets/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.3 =
+Plugin is now translation-ready.
+Included Dutch translations, looking for more translators!

 = 2.0  =
 No backwards compatibility, please back-up your existing widgets before upgrading!